 Very patient and fun tutor!
 Alison really gives me the confidence to push on and do better.
 Really enjoying my saxophone journey.

 Why I Do What I Do

 Music has always been an important part of me.
-Since I first picked up a baritone sax aged 11, to playing at the Royal Albert Hall when I was 16, to meeting the man I later married in a band at university, music has changed the course of my life.
+Since I first picked up a clarinet aged 9, to playing at the Royal Albert Hall when I was 16, to meeting the man I later married in a band at university, music has changed the course of my life.

 I believe everyone should have the opportunity to enjoy learning and playing music, and that is the mission of my School of Music.
 Not everyone can afford to buy or rent a sax or a clarinet on a whim, and it can put some people off.
-That's why I became a Nuvo Ambassador.
-Many of my students started on the plastic Nuvo jSAX or Clarineo, and now I am teaching them on the 'traditional' full-sized instruments they have progressed to.
+That's why I became a Nuvo Ambassador, and a qualified Music Medals Assessor - to increase access to making music.
+Many of my students started on the plastic Nuvo jSAX or Clarinéo, and we have now progressed to lessons on full-sized instruments.

 I have played in full orchestras in my career, and it is an awe-inspiring feeling to be part of the swell and flow of a classical piece.
 But for me, jazz is the ultimate musical experience.
 To play with a group of other musicians and to make something truly unique every time you perform is exhilarating and intense.
 Through a proper training process, I hope that some of my students will be able to enjoy the thrill of playing the type of music that they love.

 I have lived in the UK my whole life, at times in the North West and the North East, but now living in Tamworth in the Midlands with my husband and two sons (aged 6 and 4).